 Finally, on May 4th, 2009, Dr. Szabo gave us the surprising news that I was in “clinical” remission!
 He believed that CT/PET scans were NOT a superior way to monitor the form of cancer I had because of its indolent nature.
 Instead, I am monitored via blood work and physical examinations.
 Following several months of excellent health reports, I received “clinical” remission status.
 I went on to have an unmedicated and natural birth to our sweet daughter on November 19th 2009.

 I think there is a place for conventional medical treatment and intervention/monitoring.
 For my husband and I, it was a PRAYERFUL decision to approach the cancer the way we did.
-We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended, can fight off the malfunctioning cell growth of any form of cancer.
+We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended (both physically and spiritually,) can reverse the malfunctioning cell growth of any form of cancer.
 This is where we felt peaceful in our choice.
 It will be a journey to keep the cancer away, not a destination.
 That is how we hope Americans will begin to look at their health care.

 For a more detailed version of this story, please click HERE.